Train Drama from Rome to Naples

 When we finally alighted in Naples more than three hours late, I noted from the long list of delayed and cancelled trains that we’d been lucky to arrive at all.
 Amongst the sea of people sprawled throughout the station, I could pick out two women waving madly at us – smiling and carrying two of the best pizzas on earth – margheritas of course.
 Our driver was a woman (!) and Brigitte knows her priorities in Naples.
 Good things do come to those who wait.

-* A huge thanks to our gorgeous driver Pina who took Brigitte for coffee (twice) while we were held up on the train tracks, picked up pizzas for us AND let us eat them in the car; AND stopped here to take a photo of us overlooking the Bay of Sorrento.
+* A huge thanks to our gorgeous driver Pina (from Get to Positano) who took Brigitte for coffee (twice) while we were held up on the train tracks, picked up pizzas for us AND let us eat them in the car; AND stopped here to take a photo of us overlooking the Bay of Sorrento.
 Southern Italians are beautiful people!